-We offer an MRes+PhD degree covering bespoke training in key areas of Nano, to translate exploratory nanoscience into impactful technologies, and to stimulate new interdisciplinary interactions in Nanoscience.
+We offer an MRes+PhD degree covering bespoke training in key areas of Nano to translate exploratory nanoscience into impactful technologies, and to stimulate new interactions that support our vision.

-The MRes year provides high-quality advanced-level training through lecture courses, hands-on practicals and two 8-week and one 13-week long experimental projects, prior to final selection of interdisciplinary PhD research projects between two research groups in the Departments of Physics, Chemistry, Engineering, Materials or another relevant department across the University.
+The MRes year provides high-quality advanced-level training through lecture courses, hands-on practicals and two shorter (8-week) and one longer (13-week) experimental projects, prior to final selection of an interdisciplinary PhD research project between two research groups in the Departments of Physics, Chemistry, Engineering, Materials or another relevant department across the University.

-A significant element of the MRes training and beyond is a focus on innovation and industry engagement, including courses on Nurturing and Managing Innovation in Science, System Design aspects of nanomaterials and devices, and on Responsible Innovation, and opportunities to transition academic research to higher TRL levels and commercial applications through the Translational Prize scheme.
+A significant element of the MRes training and beyond is a focus on innovation and industry engagement, including courses on nurturing and managing innovation in a scientific context, systems design and integration of nanomaterials and devices, and the responsible practice and communication of science, and opportunities to transition academic research to higher Technology Readiness Levels and commercial applications through the NanoFutures Leadership Award.

 The programme is suited to students who are keen to move beyond the silo of a single scientific discipline, to develop a holistic research approach that is problem focussed, and to be part of a vibrant research community.
-The programme welcomes applicants from across Physical Sciences including Chemistry, Physics, Materials, Engineering and any other subject that gives applicants a good background to undertake a PhD in Nanoscience and Nanotechnology.
+The programme welcomes applicants from across the physical sciences including Chemistry, Physics, Materials, Engineering and any other subject that gives applicants a good background to undertake a PhD in nanoscience and nanotechnology.

 Students completing the programme go on to careers in industry and academia, and a significant number have also set up their own startups.